JetBrains/teamcity-documentation/topics/jetbrains-dotcover.md

 TeamCity comes bundled with the console runner of [JetBrains dotCover](http://www.jetbrains.com/dotcover/). __Since TeamCity 2017.1__, in addition to the bundled version, it is possible to install another version of JetBrains dotCover Command Line Tools and/or change the defaults using the __[Administration | Tools](installing-agent-tools.md)__ page.

-After choosing the appropriate option in the .Net coverage section of a build step, you will be able to collect code coverage for your .Net project and then view the coverage statistics and detailed coverage report inside the [TeamCity web UI](working-with-build-results.md).
+After choosing the appropriate option in the .NET coverage section of a build step, you will be able to collect code coverage for your .NET project and then view the coverage statistics and detailed coverage report inside the [TeamCity web UI](working-with-build-results.md).

-If you have a license for dotCover and have it installed on a developer machine, TeamCity\-collected coverage results can be downloaded and viewed inside Visual Studio with the help of the [TeamCity Visual Studio Add-in](visual-studio-addin.md).
+If you have a license for dotCover and have it installed on a developer machine, TeamCity-collected coverage results can be downloaded and viewed inside Visual Studio with the help of the [TeamCity Visual Studio Add-in](visual-studio-addin.md).

 <tip>